 Teen suicide is when a child ends his or her own life.
 It can be impulsive or planned.
-Not all suicide attempts lead to death.
+However, not all suicide attempts lead to death.
 In fact, it doesn’t always mean your child wants to die.
-It could be their way of calling for help.
+It could be his or her way of calling for help.

-Anyone can struggle with suicide.
+Anyone can struggle with thoughts of suicide.
 The teenage years are especially hard and stressful.
 Lots of things can affect your teen’s mood and behavior.
-Their bodies are changing and they’re dealing with hormones.
-They have pressures from friends, family, and teachers.
-They might be dealing with negative events.
+His or her body is changing.
+He or she is dealing with hormones.
+Your teen can feel pressure from friends, family, and teachers.
+He or she may be dealing with negative events.

 People who have suicidal thoughts suffer a range of symptoms.
 Sadness, despair, neglect, and anger are among them.
-Teens may act differently than adults.
-Some people who struggle with suicide might not display any signs.
+Some people who struggle with suicide may not display any signs.
 Leading warning signs for suicide may include:

 - Talking about death and/or suicide in a casual way.